Ekaterina1994/quiz/docs/RULES.md

 - We use different types of comments depending on the need:

-	- If we need comment something into JSX  we must use a format:

-	`{/* Comment */}`

 	- JSDoc comments should generally be placed immediately before the code being documented.
+This kind of comment describes the entities to use.
+Usually these elements can be found in different files (they are often exported).
+Also we can use this type of comments in we need to use a multiple comments:

 	```
 	/*
 	 * Comments
 	 */
 	```

-	- If we need to comment something (only a single line) outside of the render block we can use the next format:
+	- If we need to comment something in oneline outside of the render block we can use the next format:

 	`// Comment`